Apple Pencil Double-Tap Actions

 PSPDFAnnotationToolbar), then you need to implement a delegate method for full support.
 It is possible to disable or replace PSPDFKit’s handling of Apple Pencil actions.

-All cases of
+All cases of the

-UIPencilPreferredAction enum are handled:
+UIPencilPreferredAction enum are handled as follows:

 ignore— Does nothing.